securewithsam/homelab/self-host/apps/sftpgo/readme.md

-## 1. Copy all three files to your server
+## 1. Download the sftpgo.zip to your server
 ## 2. Edit .env with a real password